wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ModelDefinition.md

 > Tip: Building VSM models requires an understanding of [finite state machines](https://en.wikipedia.org/wiki/Finite-state_machine) and simple [recursion](https://www.vadimbulavin.com/recursion-in-swift/).

 There are multiple styles for building models in VSM.
-You can read more about each pattern in <doc:ModelPatterns>.
-In this article, we will be focusing on the "Protocol" pattern where each model implements its functionality by creating structs that implement the protocol requirements.
-We recommend that you use the "Protocol" model style by default.
+You can read more about each pattern in <doc:ModelStyles>.
+In this article, we will be focusing on the <doc:ModelStyles#Protocols-with-Structs> pattern where each model implements its functionality by creating structs that implement the protocol requirements.
+We recommend that you use the Protocol with Structs model style by default.

 We will continue from <doc:StateDefinition> by implementing the business logic for the models associated with `LoadUserProfileViewState` and the `EditUserProfileViewState`.